List of flood myths: Africa

-Floods were seen as beneficial in Ancient Egypt, and similar to the case with Japan, Ancient Egypt did not have any cataclysmic flood myths picturing it as destructive rather than fertile force.
-One "flood myth" in Egyptian mythology involves the god Ra and his daughter Sekhmet.
-Ra sent Sekhmet to destroy part of humanity for their disrespect and unfaithfulness which resulted in the gods overturning wine jugs to simulate a great flood of blood, so that by getting her drunk on the wine and causing her to pass out her slaughter would cease.
-This is commemorated in a wine drinking festival during the annual Nile flood.
+Floods were seen as beneficial in Ancient Egypt, and as such the culture did not have myths of destructive floods.
+However, one flood myth in Egyptian mythology involves the god Ra transforms his daughter Hathor into Sekhmet and sends her to destroy part of humanity for their disrespect and unfaithfulness.
+The story goes that she became overenthusiastic in her bloodlust so Ra instructed the people to pour out wine and beer dyed with red ochre.
+Thinking it was more blood, Sekhmet drank it causing her to pass out and her slaughter ceased.
+This was commemorated in a wine drinking festival during the annual Nile flood.